 Green tea every day promotes the health of your heart

 A small cup of this beverage every day can lower the risk of various kinds of cardiovascular disease, such as the accumulation of cholesterol and circulatory disorders.

 According to research published in Current Medicinal Chemistry, its antioxidant substances, specifically catechins, can lower the risk of blood clots, reduce clogging of the arteries, and help prevent the build-up of lipids in the blood.

 As a result, its consumption is also associated with a lower risk of conditions such as heart attacks, strokes, thrombosis, and angina pectoris, among others.

 The antioxidants in green tea create a protective barrier against the harmful effects of cell degeneration.
 They also stimulate the activity of neurons.
 According to research published in the journal Molecules, green tea may help to prevent and treat neurodegenerative diseases, including cognitive dysfunction and memory loss.

 Prevents kidney stones

-Catechins, a type of chemical antioxidant found in green tea, destroy the viruses and bacteria that cause throat infections, cavities, and other afflictions of the mouth.
+Catechins, a type of chemical antioxidant found in green tea, help fight the viruses and bacteria that cause throat infections, cavities, and other mouth conditions.

 - Difficulty sleeping